 - Community Benefits: Recognize the benefits of having community-based organizations that re-invest in their services and facilities in order to keep resources, jobs and quality healthcare in Georgia communities.

 - Essential Services: Continue to provide tax exemptions that allow not-for-profit hospitals to provide essential but unprofitable services, such as emergency care, trauma, perinatal services and training new physicians.
 Create a sustainable, statewide trauma network that provides excellent care to victims of traumatic accidents.
-Increase funding for healthcare training, including funding for additional medical school and graduate medical education slots.
+Increase funding for healthcare training.
+Including funding for healthcare training, including funding for additional medical school and graduate medical education slots.

 - Quality of Care: Continue to improve the quality of healthcare outcomes for patients, including the goal of eradicating medication errors and hospital infection rates while guarding against unnecessary and ineffective legislative and regulatory burdens.